bowei/k8s-utils/rex/doc/design.md

 * Update the state when the user opens and closes the column selections.
 * Restore the column state from the hash.

+## Keyboard interaction

+In addition to "/" opening the search dialog, we support additional keyboard shortcuts.
+We will need to highlight the current selected field and navigate it using the keyboard:

+* Left arrow and right arrow to move between columns.
+* Up and down arrow to select which field is open in a given column.
+* Enter will expand the collapsed docstring.

 ## Graph data structure

 * A map[key]value should have type of value.